BjarkeHautop/bayesSSM/README.md

 Now we can run the PMMH algorithm using the `pmmh` function.
 For this README we use a lower number of samples and a smaller burn-in period, and also modify the pilot chains to only use 200 samples.
-This is to make the example run faster.
+This is done to make the example run faster.

 ``` r
 library(bayesSSM)